210426-java-react-enterprise/assignments/project-0.md

 ## User Stories
 As a user, I can:
-- [ ] register a new user account with the system (must be secured with a password)
+- [ ] register a new user account with the system (must be secured with a password) -- what hashing algorithm for password?
+    -- what are password constraints?
+    -- what are user name constraints?
 - [ ] login with my existing credentials
 - [ ] create at least one account
+    -- should I create by default checking and savings account?
 - [ ] deposit funds into an account (use doubles, not ints)
 - [ ] withdraw funds from an account (no overdrafting!)
 - [ ] view the balance of my account(s) (all balance displays must be in proper currency format)